tech-med/medlearnity.com/src/content/wpPages/tutors/joseph-lu/index.md

 ---
 title: 'Joseph Lu'
 pubDate: 2024-07-12
-description: 'With over 650 hours of dedicated tutoring experience, I have specialized in helping students excel in a wide range of standardized tests, including the MCA'
+description: 'With over 650 hours of dedicated tutoring experience, I have specialized in helping students excel in a wide range of standardized tests, including the MCAT, ACT, SAT, SAT Subject Exams, AP Exams, and USMLE Step 1 and Step 2.'
 ---

 # Meet Joseph Lu